finnoshea/WLARealEstate/README.md

 That list can be found in Addresses_in_the_City_of Los Angeles.csv.
 Then I turned this into a zip-code-filtered pandas dataframe.

+I suppose I could have gone straight to scraping the data that I really wanted but, in order to spare the LAA backend, I put in a wait of 1-2 seconds between queries.
+Given that I am looking at tens of thousands of records, that is a lot of time, and I wanted to collect valid AINs while writing the JSON processing and plotting parts.

 #### __main__.py
 After I have a list of addresses, I searched them one-by-one on the LAA website.
 Instead of looking for specific hits, I'd just search